 The 13th is a tremendous golf hole, again a tee shot from an elevated tee to a fairway lined by a stream on the right and heavy woods on the left-hand side, You need to be bold from the tee, but it is the second shot that requires a great deal of bravery where you are encouraged to take on the green with your second shot, which must be played over an expanse of water.

 There really are no weak links in Druids Glen's design, although most would consider the 12th to be the real signature hole.
 We will be controversial and put forward our suggestion.

-We have to go with the 13th.
-I don’t think you will find a more picture-perfect hole in Ireland (and there are so many).
+We have to go on the 13th.
+I don't think you will find a more picture-perfect hole in Ireland (and there are so many).
 The 18th also deserves a special mention and is a really tough closing hole with tons of water in play.

 Druids Heath was completed in 2003 again designed by Pat Ruddy and designed to complement the much-loved Druids Glen Course.

 The Heath Course at Druids Glen has a couple of real signature holes.
 Our pick would be the Par 4 twelfth hole.
 It is a monstrous Par 4 at over 490 yards and will play every inch of the distance.

 The hole is double dog-legged and requires a mighty tee shot to cut the corner to the green with a very long iron or even fairway wood stroke for the second shot.
 If you can salvage a par on the 12th, you have played excellently.
 You will not see many birdies made on the 12th.